dotnet/dotnet-docker/samples/dotnetapp/README.md

 > Related: [.NET Core Alpine Docker Image announcement](https://github.com/dotnet/dotnet-docker-nightly/issues/500)

-## Build and run the sample for ARM32
+## Build and run the sample for Linux ARM32 with Docker

-You can build and run the sample for [ARM32 and Raspberry Pi](dotnet-docker-arm32.md) with [Build .NET Core Applications for Raspberry Pi with Docker](dotnet-docker-arm32.md) instructions.
+You can build and run the sample for ARM32 and Raspberry Pi with [Build .NET Core Applications for Raspberry Pi with Docker](dotnet-docker-arm32.md) instructions.

 ## Build .NET Core Self-Contained Applications with Docker

 You can build [Build .NET Core Self-Contained Applications with Docker](dotnet-docker-selfcontained.md).

-## Run Image on Another Device
+## Run Docker Image on Another Device

 You can push the image to a container registry so that you can pull and run it on another device.
 Straightforward instructions are provided for pushing to both Azure Container Registry and DockerHub.